autonomousvision/tuplan_garage/README.md

 <br/>

+## Contributing
+If you consider contributing to nuPlan Garage, make sure to check out our <a href="CONTRIBUTING.md">Contribution Guidelines</a>

 ## Method

 > We decompose the process of determining a safe and comfortable trajectory into two sub-tasks: (1) planning the short-term motion, and (2) accurately forecasting the long-term ego trajectory.
 While the former primarily impacts closed-loop performance, the latter is essential for the open-loop task.
 Our method employs a rule-based predictive planner to generate a trajectory proposal, and a learned ego-forecasting module that refines the trajectory with a particular emphasis on long-term forecasting.